ppingzhang/Deep-Learning-Based-Image-Compression/README.md

 ## <span id="2024">✔2024 </span> [       «🎯Back To Top»       ](#)

+- (TPAMI 2024) **I2C: Invertible Continuous Codec for High-Fidelity Variable-Rate Image Compression** Cai, Shilv and Chen, Liqun and Zhang, Zhijun and Zhao, Xiangyun and Zhou, Jiahuan and Peng, Yuxin and Yan, Luxin and Zhong, Sheng and Zou, Xu [paper](https://ieeexplore.ieee.org/abstract/document/10411123)

 - (ICASSP 2024) **Leveraging Redundancy in Feature for Efficient Learned Image CompressionN** Qin, Peng and Bao, Youneng and Meng, Fanyang and Tan, Wen and Li, Chao and Wang, Genhong and Liang, Yongsheng [paper](https://ieeexplore.ieee.org/abstract/document/10447424)